 The xylophone may be made of wood.
 But it sure can deliver a musical experience like no other.
 The first 6 musical instruments I shared with you come from the percussion family.
 They are very easy to play because all they ever truly require is mastery of rhythm.

 I consider the harmonica as one of the easiest wind instruments you can play.
 It is also one of the most versatile.
 You can hear musicians play it in different genres.
-From the soulful blues of the South to the folk music, jazz, rock, country, and even classical music, a harmonica delivers a tune that is perfect for any music.
+From the soulful blues of the South to folk music, jazz, rock, country, and even classical music, a harmonica delivers a tune that is perfect for any music.

 What makes the harmonica so easy and fun to play is its size.
 There is the 10-hole diatonic harmonica and the 16-hole chromatic harmonica.
-Regardless of the size, you can easily slip a harmonica in your pocket.
+Regardless of the size, you can easily slip a harmonica into your pocket.

 The compact design of the harmonica is perfect for playing tunes and melodies wherever you are.
 I know of soldiers who ship out their harmonica to brighten up the mood of everyone else after a lull in the battle.